 Preheat oven to 325F.
-Prepare six ramekins/mason jars and a 9x13 pan (or whatever size will fit your ramekins/mason jars) for baking the custard.
+Prepare six ramekins and a 9x13 pan (or whatever size will fit your ramekins) for baking the custard.

 Add egg yolks to a large mixing bowl.
 Whisk vigorously until pale in color.

-In a saucepan, add cream, sugar, vanilla, and salt.
+In a saucepan, add cream, sugar, and salt.
 Whisk ingredients together.
-Cook the mixture over medium heat, until sugar is dissolved and cream just begins to boil.
+Cook the mixture over medium heat, until sugar is dissolved and the cream just begins to boil.
+Add in the vanilla.

 Temper the egg yolks by pouring a small amount of the hot cream into the mixing bowl at a time.
 Whisk well after each addition of the cream.
 Continue adding the cream until it is fully incorporated into the egg yolks.

-Evenly distribute the custard into the prepared ramekins or mason jars.
-Set the filled ramekins/jars into the prepared 9x13 pan.
-Fill the pan with boiling water, until the ramekins/jars are half submerged.
+Evenly distribute the custard into the prepared ramekins.
+Set the filled ramekins into the prepared 9x13 pan.
+Fill the pan with boiling water until the ramekins are half submerged.

-Remove the ramekins/jars from the oven, and place in the refrigerator.
+Remove the ramekins from the oven, and place them in the refrigerator.
 Let cool for at least 2 hours or overnight.

 Right before serving, sprinkle 1/2-3/4 tablespoons of sugar over the custard.
-Use a food torch to caramelize the sugar, torching until the sugar has melted.
-You can also use your oven broiler if you don't have a food torch by baking the crème brûlée for a few minutes or until the sugar has melted.
+Use a kitchen torch to caramelize the sugar, torching it until the sugar has melted.
+You can also use your oven broiler if you don't have a food torch to bake the creme brulee for a few minutes or until the sugar has melted.